Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     # application needs to run in ddr memory not in ilm memory
     # cd to the demo_cidu directory
     cd application/baremetal/demo_cidu
+    # Since Nuclei SDK 0.7.0, if you are sure CFG_HAS_IDU is not defined in cpufeature.h, but you have CIDU
+    # you can pass extra make variable XLCFG_CIDU=1 during make command to tell sdk
+    # the cidu present, it will define CFG_HAS_IDU
     # Clean the application first
     make SOC=evalsoc BOARD=nuclei_fpga_eval SMP=4 DOWNLOAD=ddr CORE=ux900 clean
     # Build and upload the application